 The theme for the 2015 congress tries to build on the foundation of all the other the previous congresses and yet it is hoped that this event will take the Congress vision one step further on the path of connecting and supporting one another.
 Our aim is to bring all those people around the world interested in the Alexander Technique to come together in order to learn from each other as well as to share in the celebration of this wonderful work and to leave our fears, disagreements and prejudices behind so that we can progress in harmony with one another and present this work to the world.
 The theme for the 2015 Congress quite aptly is ‘Empowering Humanity, Inspiring Science’.

-Like all other congresses there will be a wide variety of plenary lectures, this time focusing on anatomy in the morning sessions and a variety of subjects in the afternoon.
+Like all other congresses, there will be a wide variety of plenary lectures, this time focusing on anatomy in the morning sessions and a variety of subjects in the afternoon.
 There will also be the popular Continuous Learning sessions in the morning and as well as a wide variety of workshops in the afternoon which be sure to satisfy every taste.
-We have colour coded the workshops for easy selection; categories include: hands on workshops, activities based workshops such as sitting, walking, running, swiming, dance etc., workshops that focus on Alexander principles and procedures, workshops on breathing, voice or presentation skills and we will also have workshops that deal with communicating the Alexander Technique, improving your business or developing PR skills.
+We have color coded the workshops for easy selection; categories include: hands-on workshops, activities based workshops such as sitting, walking, running, swimming, dance etc., workshops that focus on Alexander principles and procedures, workshops on breathing, voice or presentation skills and we will also have workshops that deal with communicating the Alexander Technique, improving your business or developing PR skills.

-Unlike some past congresses, in Limerick many participants will be living and eating on campus giving you plenty of opportunity to interact, exchange work or have discussions about Alexander principles.
-On the other hand you can simply just enjoy an Irish music session with friends in the relaxed atmosphere of the various bars on campus.
+Unlike some past congresses, in Limerick, many participants will be living and eating on campus giving you plenty of opportunities to interact, exchange work or have discussions about Alexander principles.
+On the other hand, you can simply just enjoy an Irish music session with friends in the relaxed atmosphere of the various bars on campus.
 All participants will have access to all the sports facilities including an indoor running track and an Olympic 50 meters swimming pool.